 The activities are run by a group of trained supervisors called Age Managers.
-All of our Nipper Age Managers teach based on their experiences across patrolling, competing or just enjoying the surf and look to build teamwork, individual skills and confidence in the Nippers.
+Our Nipper Age Managers teach based on their experiences across patrolling, competing, or just enjoying the surf in order to build teamwork, individual skills and confidence in the Nippers.

 Practicing these skills helps develop competence and confidence in the surf environment.
 It also allows children to compete in Club, Branch and State Lifesaving carnivals.
 Through Surf Life Saving Australia (SLSA) Nippers have the opportunity to participate in junior development camps throughout the season.